-Getting Started to Set Multiple Page Sizes | Paper Sizes in Word Document
+How to Set Multiple Page Sizes in a Word Document

-- Never apply the section break to the first page
+Never apply the section break to the first page

 To stop the previous section to the next pages wherever you want, apply the section break to the next page, rather than the page that you want to stop.
 For example, to stop at the 7th page, click the 8th page.

 To start the new section, apply the section break to the same page except for the first page.